Model Anti-Bullying Policy

 Community Members and Families Want More Tools to Address the Rise of Identity-Based Bullying in Schools

 Lawyers for Civil Rights (LCR) released a key tool to combat identity-based bullying in K-12 schools across Massachusetts.
 Hate crimes and reports of identity-based bullying are on the rise nationally, with many high profile incidents across the Commonwealth from a mock slave auction in Southwick to a destroyed LGBTQ+ Pride display in Burlington.
-From swastikas being drawn in bathroomswallssports fields, and roadways, to students being called terrorists, these alarming incidents exacerbate youth mental health issues.
+From swastikas being drawn in bathroomswallssports fields, and roadways, to Muslim students being called terrorists, these alarming incidents exacerbate youth mental health issues.
 Schools should be responding in a timely and appropriate manner.

 State and federal law requires schools to have policies that address bullying and harassment generally, but many districts lack guidelines on how to respond to identity-based incidents, such as racial bullying, within their schools.
 This Model Anti-Bullying Policy (“Model Policy”) provides a framework to address this gap that is leaving behind students who experience identity-based bullying and harassment.
 LCR is urging schools and districts to adopt and implement the Model Policy as a tool to address identity-based bullying with a mixture of educational and restorative approaches to better educate our future generations.